Board Of Directors

 Chief Executive Officer

-Outside the office, Mr. Lucchino is active with the National Outdoor Leadership School (NOLS), where he was part of an expedition that climbed Alaska’s Mt.
+Outside the office, David is active with the National Outdoor Leadership School (NOLS), where he was part of an expedition that climbed Alaska’s Mt.
 McKinley, North America’s tallest mountain, and spent 95 days living in the Rocky Mountains as part of a leadership training program.
 He most recently rafted down Idaho’s “River of No Return,” the Salmon River, with NOLS.
-Mr. Lucchino has also participated as part of the Boston Red Sox’s “Team 9” in the annual Pan Mass Challenge, the two-day bike ride that raises funds for adult and pediatric cancer care and research at Dana-Farber Cancer Institute.
+David has participated as part of the Boston Red Sox “Team 9” in the Pan-Mass Challenge, the annual two-day bike ride that raises funds for adult and pediatric cancer care and research at Dana-Farber Cancer Institute.

 W. Dana LaForge